eclipse-archived/ceylon-lang.org/documentation/1.3/reference/interoperability/osgi.md

 # #{page.title_md}

-Ceylon is fully interoperable with OSGI, so that Ceylon modules:
-- can be deployed as pure OSGI bundles in an OSGI container out-of-the-box without any modification of the module archive file,
-- can embed additional OSGI metadata, to declare services for example,
-- can easily use OSGI standard services

-This provides a great and straightforward opportunity to run Ceylon code inside a growing number of JEE application servers or enterprise containers that are based upon (or integrated with) OSGI.

-In order to be able to resolve and start Ceylon module archives (`.car` files) inside an OSGI container, you will first need to install, in the OSGI container, all the bundles of the Ceylon distribution and SDK.
+In order to be able to resolve and start Ceylon module archives (`.car` files) inside an OSGi container, you will first need to install, in the OSGi container, all the bundles of the Ceylon distribution and SDK.

-#### Retrieving the Ceylon Distribution and SDK for OSGI
+#### Retrieving the Ceylon Distribution and SDK for OSGi

-In order to be able to resolve and start Ceylon module archives (`.car` files) inside an OSGI container, you will first need to install, in the OSGI container, all the bundles of the Ceylon distribution and SDK.
+In order to be able to resolve and start Ceylon module archives (`.car` files) inside an OSGi container, you will first need to install, in the OSGi container, all the bundles of the Ceylon distribution and SDK.

-These bundles are available in a dedicated place on the Ceylon language web site :
+These bundles are available in a dedicated place on the Ceylon language web site:

 - as __OBR bundle repositories__:
     - Old-style OBR syntax (still used by Apache Felix):